-NOTE For steel structures see also prEN 1993-3.
+NOTE For steel structures see also EN 1993-3:—9.

 Steel Connections

-For welded or bolted non-dissipative connections, the resistance should be determined according to prEN 1993-1-8 and prEN 1993-3.
+For welded or bolted non-dissipative connections, the resistance should be determined according to EN 1993-1-8:— and EN 1993-3:—9.

-The resistance to be provided for welded or bolted dissipative connections should be greater than the plastic resistance of the connected dissipative member based on the design yield stress of the material as defined in EN 1993-1-1, taking into account the randomness material factor according to prEN 1998-1-2:2022, 11.2.2.
+The resistance to be provided for welded or bolted dissipative connections should be greater than the plastic resistance of the connected dissipative member based on the design yield stress of the material as defined in EN 1993-1-1, taking into account the randomness material factor according to EN 1998-1-2:—3, 11.2.2.

-prEN 1993-1-8 should be applied for bolts and welding consumables.
+EN 1993-1-8:—10 should be applied for bolts and welding consumables.

 Non-dissipative connections of dissipative members made by means of full penetration butt welds may be considered to satisfy (2).